-Energizer Holdings Inc makes and distributes household batteries, specialty batteries, and lighting products.
-Energizer offers batteries using lithium, alkaline, carbon-zinc, nickel-metal hydride, zinc-air, and silver oxide technologies.
-These products are sold under the Energizer, Rayovac, Varta and Eveready brands at performance and premium price segments.
-It also offers auto care products in the appearance, fragrance, performance, and air conditioning recharge product categories.
-The company operates in two geographical segments: Americas and International, of which the majority of its revenue is derived from the America.
-It has two product segments: Batteries & Lights and Auto Care.
-It earns maximum revenue from Batteries & Lights segment.
+Energizer Holdings Inc. manufactures and distributes household batteries, specialty batteries, and lighting products.
+The company offers batteries using lithium, alkaline, carbon zinc, nickel metal hydride, zinc air, and silver oxide technologies, sold under the Energizer, Rayovac, Varta, and Eveready brands across performance and premium price segments.
+It also provides auto care products in the appearance, fragrance, performance, and air conditioning recharge categories.
+Energizer operates through two geographical segments, the United States and International, with the majority of its revenue generated in the United States.
+It has two product segments: Batteries and Lights and Auto Care, with the Batteries and Lights segment contributing the majority of its revenue.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.